Halls of residence

 We have a range of rooms in our undergraduate halls that are designed for students with disabilities or additional requirements.
 Your son or daughter should contact our Disability Advisory Service as early as possible for more information and to discuss their needs, and must ensure that they indicate on their online application that they have special accommodation requirements.
 This will ensure that they are allocated to an appropriate room.

 Most students live in private accommodation from their second year onwards.
 London has a huge range of houses, flats and studios available to rent, which can make finding somewhere to live seem like a daunting task, but there is plenty of help available:

 - We have an online guide to finding private accommodation, which explains the process step by step.

-- The Student Hub runs an online property search website exclusively for Imperial students.
-Imperial Home Solutions enables students to search for housing by various different criteria and connect with potential flatmates, as well as offering valuable advice.
+- The Student Hub runs an online property search website exclusively for Imperial students: Imperial Home Solutions.
+This enables students to search for housing by various different criteria and connect with potential flatmates, as well as offering valuable advice.

 - Our Private Housing Evening provides a wealth of information about finding private accommodation in London, and features an exhibition with estate agents, private halls providers and other relevant parties.